Measure transport with kernel mean embeddings: Variational formulation and kernelised diffusion maps

-\textbf{The Poisson equation and infinitesimal generators of diffusions.} In the remainder of this section, we connect the variational formulation from Proposition \ref{prop:regression} to other related work, in particular to the kernelised diffusion maps introduced in \cite{pillaud2023kernelized}.
-We start by recalling a fundamental connection between the interpolation \eqref{eq:dist curve} and second-order elliptic operators: \\
+\textbf{The Poisson equation and infinitesimal generators of diffusions.} In the remainder of this section, we connect the variational formulation from Proposition \ref{prop:regression} to other related work, in particular to the kernelised diffusion maps introduced by \cite{pillaud2023kernelized}.
+We would like to highlight the fact that kernelised diffusion maps aim at solving the same problem as conventional diffusion maps \citep{coifman2006diffusion}, but the construction is vastly different (despite the name).
+Conventional diffusion maps have been used to construct interacting particle systems for filtering, generative modeling and sampling, see, for example, \cite{li2023diffusion,pathiraja2021analysis,taghvaei2018kalman}.

+In a nutshell, the kernelised diffusion maps perspective shifts the focus from embeddings of probability measures to embeddings of differential operators.
+We start by recalling a fundamental connection between the interpolation \eqref{eq:dist curve} and second-order elliptic partial differential equations:

 To any symmetric positive definite matrix $C \in \mathbb{R}^{d \times d}_{\mathrm{\sym},>0}$ and probability measure $\pi\in \mathcal{P}(\mathbb{R}^d)$ with strictly positive and differentiable Lebesgue density, we associate the operator